SALES

 Lead routing using round robin method

-This method involves distributing leads equally among all sales reps in a rotating sequence.
+This method, known as round robin lead routing, involves distributing leads equally among all sales reps in a rotating sequence.
 It’s a fair way to distribute leads and can be good for teams with reps of similar skill level.

 • Gives all reps an equal chance